Frank Skinner tearfully reveals former co-host is ‘fighting’ for his life

 Richards, who is a comedian, was reportedly in a serious collision near Heathrow airport on the M25.

-The crash. which led to the motorwar being shut for 10 hours, is believed to have included a lorry and two other cars between Junctions 14 and 15.
+The crash, which led to the motorway being shut for 10 hours, is believed to have included a lorry and two other cars between Junctions 14 and 15.

 Surrey Live reported that a man was cut free from his vehicle and was taken to a major trauma centre.
 The Metropolitan police said on Tuesday (28 March) that the driver of the car’s injuries “have been assessed as life-threatening”.